John Walz: Gracie Watson

-One of his most notable works is the monument he created for Gracie Watson.
+One of Walz's most notable works is the monument he created for Gracie Watson.
 Gracie Watson was the only daughter of W. J. Watson and his wife, Frances.
 She became ill with pneumonia and died in 1889 at age six.
 The year after her death, W. J. Watson took a photograph of Gracie to Walz, requesting a memorial to her.
 Walz sculpted a lifelike monument of a pensive Gracie lost in thought.
-Gracie's grave has been called "one of the most visited sites in Bonaventure Cemetery."
-Gracie's monument is also one of the only funerary monuments in Georgia sculpted in someone's exact likeness.